pretix/pretix/doc/development/concepts.rst

   about how many of them are still available.
 * Every time a user places a item in the cart, a **cart lock** is created, reducing the number of available items in the pool by one.
-The lock is valid for a fixed time (e.g. 30 minutes), but not instantly deleted afther those 30 minutes (we'll get to that).
+The lock is valid for a fixed time (e.g. 30 minutes), but not instantly deleted after those 30 minutes (we'll get to that).
 * Every time a user places a binding order, the lock object is replaced by an **order** which behaves much the same as the lock.
 It reduces the number of available item and is valid for a fixed time, this time for the configured payment term (e.g. 14 days).